How much does it really cost to translate my website?

 Another straightforward translation option would be to translate your website manually.
 As the name suggests, it’s a manual option and you’d be responsible for taking the content of your website and translating it yourself.

 Naturally, this method only makes sense if you speak the language you want to translate your website into, or if someone on your team does.
-That does of course mean, there are some restrictions on what languages you can add as it relies on your language abilities and of course the source language you’re translating from.
+Of course, that means there are some restrictions on what languages you can add since it relies on your language abilities and the source language you’re translating from.

 The downside of this method is that it is incredibly time-consuming.
-It requires you to translate your website from scratch and if you consider an average website’s word count, you can quickly see how time-intensive this would be.
+It requires you to translate your website from scratch.
+If you consider an average website’s word count, you can quickly see how time-intensive this would be.

 The cost of professional translation also varies due to numerous factors.